International Vaccine Allocation: An Optimization Framework: Introduction

 \section{Introduction}

-In December 2019, a novel variant of the coronavirus, since named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), emerged in China, triggering a global pandemic of the coronavirus disease 2019 (COVID-19).
-Despite the unprecedented development of vaccines against COVID-19 by late 2020, the pandemic global health emergency continued into 2023, causing severe global economic repercussions and disruption of global supply chains \cite{WorldBank2022}.

-One possible contributing factor for the persistence of the pandemic after vaccines first came to market is so-called \textit{vaccine nationalism}.
-Initial development of vaccines against COVID-19 was funded, in part, by high-income nations, including the United States, in the form of subsidies and research contracts \cite{pa, ma}.
-For example, the U.S. government secured 100 million advance doses of the Pfizer-BioNTech vaccine, with an option to procure 500 million more doses, in exchange for \$1.95 billion in research and development funding \cite{pa}; the U.S. government secured 100 million advance doses of the Moderna vaccine, with an option to procure 400 million more doses, in exchange for \$2.48 billion in research and development funding \cite{ma}.
-Meanwhile, access to COVID-19 vaccines in lower-income nations depended largely on vaccine donations from higher-income nations \cite{Gavi}.
-The COVID-19 Vaccine Delivery Partnership estimates that although 58\% of the world's population had received the initial dose(s) of COVID-19 vaccine by April 2022, this was inequitably distributed, with high income countries enjoying a 73\% vaccination rate, and low-income countries achieving only an 11\% vaccination rate \cite{G20Ind}.
+COVID-19 illustrated the huge effect that both pharmaceutical and non-pharmaceutical interventions could have on the course of a pandemic.
+In this context, a possible contributing factor for the persistence of the pandemic after vaccines first came to market is so-called \textit{vaccine nationalism}.
+Initial development of vaccines against COVID-19 was largely funded by high-income nations, including the United States.
+Meanwhile, access to COVID-19 vaccines in mid- and low-income nations depended largely on vaccine donations from high-income nations \citep{Gavi}.
+This dependence was a major reason for imbalanced vaccination.
+By April 2022, high income countries enjoyed a 73\% vaccination rate, and low-income countries achieved only an 11\% vaccination rate \citep{G20Ind}.